JulianWong310/Math-Rhino/2026_Grade3/⭐⭐project/2026_04_11_julian_recurstable_law/theory_of_recurstable_numbers.md

 ---

-## 10. Acknowledgments & Research Methodology
+## 9. Acknowledgments & Research Methodology

 1. **Original Discovery & Intellectual Property Right:** The core theoretical framework and mathematical insights presented in this study are the independent discoveries of Julian Wong.
-This encompasses the original derivation of the $5^n$ recursive pattern and its subsequent generalization into the $\{0, 1, 5, 6\}$ terminal stability logic.As the primary investigator, Julian Wong asserts full naming rights to the following established terminology:
+This encompasses the original derivation of the $5^n$ recursive pattern and its subsequent generalization into the $\{0, 1, 5, 6\}$ terminal stability logic.
+As the primary investigator, Julian Wong asserts full naming rights to the following established terminology:

     * **Julian’s First Law of Recurstable Numbers** (Linear Leading Recursion)
     * **The Julian Constant ($C$)**
     * **Julian's First Law Corollary**
     * **Recurstable Numbers**
+    * **The Julian Class**
    * **Julian’s Second Law of Recurstable Numbers** (The $\{0, 1, 5, 6\}$ Condition)